 Install on CentOS¶

-It is possible to install NethServer on a fresh CentOS minimal installation using a couple of commands to download the additional software packages.
+It is possible to install NethServer on a fresh CentOS minimal installation using a couple of commands.
 This installation method is designed for virtual private servers (VPS) where CentOS comes already installed by the VPS provider.

 Enable NethServer software repositories with this command: